 This is another "difficult" question, but a little less difficult than "If you died tomorrow..."
 It gives your prospect the opportunity to consider financial needs in a slightly different way.
 It's also one that few people are likely to consider on their own, and it brings up the topic of their financial worth to their family in a different and unusual way.
 It's also likely they may know of someone who was hurt in a drunk driving accident, possibly even another family member.

 Sometimes prospects can have objections to buying insurance that you can counter with good examples, but asking these questions can also help you to overcome objections.
 Thinking about your conversations with prospects as discussions about their interests and their family's financial needs can help you to build client relationships and close more sales.

 You can save time while talking with clients by seeking answers that help you to craft the best life insurance options for them.
 By being a good listener, you can come up with more questions of your own that help your prospects to think for themselves about how life insurance can benefit them and their family.

 Time is valuable for all of us, and you can maximize the time you have to work with clients and ask them these excellent questions by getting high-quality life insurance leads.
-Nectar generates real-time life insurance leads and live call transfer life insurance leads for you.
+Nectar generates real-time life insurance leads for you.
 Every shopper you receive as a qualified prospect through Nectar is already thinking about some of the questions you can ask them.
 All you have to do is be ready to ask.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.